Diffence: Fencing Membership Privacy With Diffusion Models: Background and Preliminaries

 \subsubsection{Attacker}

 {\textbf{Black-box Access:}} Following prior works~\cite{jia2019memguard,chen2023overconfidence}, we assume the attacker has black-box access to the target model.
-This means the attacker can query the target model using a black-box API and receive corresponding prediction vectors, while direct access to the model's parameters remains restricted.
+This means the attacker can query the target model using a black-box API and receive corresponding prediction vectors, while direct access to any intermediate results, including the reconstructions from the diffusion model and intermediate outputs from the target model remains restricted.
+Therefore, we assume there is no privacy leakage through the diffusion model or the intermediate results of the target model.

-{\textbf{Partial Knowledge of Membership:}} Like previous defenses~\cite{tang2022mitigating,chen2023overconfidence}, we assume a strong attacker that knows a limited number of samples from both the training and test sets, i.e., it knows the membership of some members and some non-members.
-The attack's goal is to infer the membership of any other unexposed sample.
+{\textbf{Partial Knowledge of Membership for Members:}} Like previous defenses~\cite{tang2022mitigating,chen2023overconfidence}, we assume a strong attacker that knows a limited number of samples from both the training and test sets, i.e., they know the membership status of some members and some non-members.
+Therefore, the attacker can directly train their attack classifier using the known members and non-members of the target model without the need to train any shadow models.
+The goal of the attack is to infer the membership status of any other unexposed sample.

-{\textbf{Full Knowledge of Defense Technique:}} We assume the attacker is fully aware of the defense technique's deployment and the architecture of the target model.
-As a result, for attacks that need shadow models, the attacker can train shadow models that mirror the target model's training method.
-In the context of our approach, we assume the attacker has full knowledge of the diffusion model and how it is deployed.
+{\textbf{Full Knowledge of Defense Technique:}} We assume the attacker is fully aware of the deployment of the defense technique and the architecture of the target model.
+In the context of \name, we assume the attacker has full knowledge of how the diffusion model is deployed.
+All attacks against \name in our experiments can be considered adaptive attacks, as we assume the attacker can process samples in the same manner as \name when training their attack classifier.
+This means the attacker can use reconstructions from the same diffusion model to train the attack classifier instead of using the original samples.